institut-de-genomique/Gmove/README.md

 # Output
 The script will output a GFF or GTF file.

 # Installation
 Install the dependencies

 Download the git repository

-Change the path in the Makefile
+Change the path to the dependencies in the Makefile

 make gmove